 Providing full-time medical coverage of local athletic programs is the primary responsibility of the certified athletic trainers; however, the ATCs are also involved in many other community-based programs:

 The NMMC Sports Medicine Program promotes a team approach in addressing the rehabilitation needs of our student-athletes.
-The ATCs work closely with physicians, physical therapists, occupational therapists and others to ensure a safe and timely return to activity.
-Click here to meet our ATCs.
+Our certified athletic trainers work closely with physicians, physical therapists, occupational therapists and others to ensure a safe and timely return to activity.